 For people getting started with using video for lead generation, you can honestly keep it this simple.
 Need leads?
 Add a form.
 At Wistia, we call this form Turnstile.

-Here's the biggest concern we hear from customers/prospects about generating leads with video:
+“I don’t know which videos to use … ” is the biggest concern we hear from customers/prospects about generating leads with video.

 So, let’s talk about that.

 Every video will have different goals.
 Some will be focused on educating, some on connecting, and some will be for converting.
 We have talked about how to apply lifecycle stages to your videos before, but the first step in identifying which videos to use is to categorize them by each step in the funnel.

 For the highest quantity of leads: use your “awareness” or “top-of-funnel” videos.
 Those are typically informational or educational videos designed to appeal to a wide variety of audiences and use cases.